 “Bing Crosby’s Merrie Olde Christmas”

 Christmas TV “specials” weren’t just for kids — old folks got their version, too.
-Especially once the major TV networks began broadcasting in living color in the mid-1960s, it seemed as though every washed-up crooner who had been made obsolete by rock & roll over the past decade, and had more than three sweaters in his closet, stood perspiring on a living room set with a roaring fire (these things were usually filmed in L.A. in September), sang a few traditional standards, and participated in a few feeble sketches with various guest stars. (“Who’s that at the door?
+Especially once the major TV networks began broadcasting in living color in the mid-1960s, it seemed as though a special was granted to every washed-up crooner who had been made obsolete by rock & roll over the past decade, and had more than three sweaters in his closet.
+They stood, perspiring, on a living room set with a roaring fire (these things were usually taped in L.A. in September), sang a few traditional standards, and participated in a few feeble sketches with various guest stars. (“Who’s that at the door?
 Why, it’s Connie Francis!”)

 Cheesy as it sounds, these things are quite beloved by those who grew up with them — often watching them with their grandparents, who were the target audience.
 I’m a little too young (darn it), but I do have hazy memories of the tail end of this era, and if I don’t remember anything specific, I remember this kind of thing being on a lot at Grandma & Grandpa’s.